Human Biology, Health and Society Major

 - Biomedical research, genomics and toxicology: Recommended courses include calculus, two terms of physics, and genetics.
 Other courses in advanced biology and chemistry should be selected based on your interest.

-- Policy and administration: It is recommended that you complete introductory courses in economics, government, sociology and management,as well as courses offered in the college's department of Policy Analysis and Management.
+- Health administration and policy careers: It is recommended that you complete introductory courses in economics, government, sociology and management,as well as courses offered in the college's department of Policy Analysis and Management.

 - Community health: Recommended courses include introductory and advanced courses in human development, psychology, sociology, economics, anthropology, communications and health policy.